| Search our quarter-million Q&As |

 alberto j [returning]- san diego, California, usa

-But the point is that it is extremely hazardous for any adults who have not been trained in its use.
-It's out of the question for 6th graders except under the direct supervision of their science teacher.
-6th graders probably shouldn't post their e-mail address on the internet either :-)
+A. Hi, Alberto.
+The point is that sulfuric acid is not for 6th graders except under the direct supervision of their science teacher.
+6th graders probably shouldn't put their e-mail address on the internet either 🙂

-Please explain what it is that you want it for; maybe we can then suggest a safer way to do your experiment?
+Please explain what it is that you want it for; maybe we can then suggest either a safer way to do your experiment (such as with vinegar), or advise your parents how to supervise the project if it's an extremely low concentration use?
 Good luck.

 Regards,